What is a WheelWally made of?

 Will my truck bed rust if I drill holes in it?

-Truck beds rust, unless they’re made of plastic.
-They rust a little faster when they are drilled, dented, scratched, clamped with accessories, modified with parts that trap water or exposed to the elements.
+Truck beds rust (unless they’re made of plastic or wood).
+They rust a little faster when they are drilled, dented, scratched, clamped with accessories, modified with parts that trap water, or exposed to the elements.

 Can I get replacement WheelWally hardware?